-Applicants shall produce an essay of 300 to 500 words showing their interest in this field and how they feel their chosen education path will contribute to the growth and viability of business aviation into the future.
-Applicants should also become familiar with the National Business Aviation Association by visiting NBAA.ORG.
+Applicants shall produce an essay of 300 to 500 words showing their interest in this field and how they feel their chosen education path may include contributing to the growth and viability of business aviation into the future.
+Applicants should also become familiar with the National Business Aviation Association by visiting NBAA.ORG and viewing various tabs to include "What is Business Aviation?" and "NBAA for Students."
 All essays must be submitted by the April 15 due date.
 The top ten applicants' essays, as decided by the Scholarship Committee will be forwarded to the PNBAA Board of Directors.
-The awardee will be decided on during the May PNBAA board meeting and announced at the RAHS Scholarship Awards on June 5, 2019.
+The awardee will be decided on during the May PNBAA board meeting and announced at the RAHS Scholarship Awards on June 2, 2020.